 - Pay the remaining amount of your initial contract.

 - Most service providers will ask you to use the phone for at least 3-6 months (varies for different service providers) before you can go for contract termination.

 Just follow up below detailed guide to unlock your network locked SIM card by your service provider:

-To conclude, unlocking SIM cards due to the wrong PIN is quite an easy process, but having an unlocked SIM card that is network locked is tricky business.
-We will recommend this most economical and powerful tool – DoctorSIM for you to easily unlock your network locked SIM card.
+To conclude, unlocking SIM cards due to the wrong PIN is quite an easy process, but having an unlocked SIM card that is network locked is a tricky business.
+We will recommend this most economical and powerful tool – DoctorSIM for you to easily unlock your network-locked SIM card.